INVESTMENT GUIDE

 Can foreigners buy off-plan apartments in Florianópolis?

 Yes, foreigners can purchase off-plan apartments in Brazil.
-You need a CPF (Brazilian tax ID), which can be obtained online through the Brazilian Federal Revenue website.
+You need a CPF (Brazilian tax ID), which can be obtained online.
 Non-residents can own property, rent it after delivery, and sell it, subject to Brazilian tax, banking, and foreign-exchange rules.
-The process usually involves CPF, bank/payment planning, contract review, and international wire transfers.

 What are the main risks of buying off-plan?